Skip to content

 console.log('Inserted product:', insertedProduct.results);

-// Fetch all products
+// Fetch all products - result type is automatically inferred

-const allProducts = await qb.fetchAll<Product>({
+const allProducts = await qb.fetchAll({

 tableName: 'products',